MatthewJamesHill/AutoBackup/README.md

 # AutoBackup

-Watches for the creation of new files or changes to existing files within a specified directory Then duplicated these created or changed files in a new and separate directory
+Watches for the creation of new files or changes to existing files within a specified directory.
+Then duplicates these created or changed files in a new and separate directory